 A significant part of the responsibilities of a sponsor is the due diligence work that it undertakes with respect to a listing applicant.
-This due diligence exercise is crucial to enable the sponsor to gain knowledge and understanding of the applicant and satisfy itself that the applicant complies with the Hong Kong Stock Exchange (HKEx) Listing Rules (Listing Rules), and that the prospectus contains sufficient disclosure for investors.
+This due diligence exercise is crucial to enable the sponsor to gain knowledge and understanding of the applicant and satisfy itself that the applicant complies with the Hong Kong Stock Exchange (HKEX) Listing Rules (HKEX Listing Rules), and that the prospectus contains sufficient disclosure for investors.

 Due diligence steps, scope and materiality

-The Code of Conduct requires a sponsor to take reasonable due diligence steps in respect of a listing application.
-It sets out a number of independent due diligence steps that a sponsor should carry out including inquiring directly of directors, key management staff, consultants and controlling shareholder(s), inspecting key physical assets, and interviewing major business stakeholders (such as customers, suppliers, creditors and bankers).
+The Code of Conduct requires a sponsor to take reasonable due diligence steps in respect of a listing application which must be completed (except in relation to matters that by their nature can only be dealt with at a later date) before submitting a listing application.
+It sets out a number of independent due diligence steps that a sponsor should carry out including inquiring directly of directors, key management staff, consultants and controlling shareholder(s), inspecting key physical assets (which includes production facilities where appropriate), and interviewing major business stakeholders (such as customers, suppliers, creditors and bankers).

 Due diligence procedures cannot be a comprehensive check of every aspect of a listing applicant’s affairs.
 An assessment of materiality will be needed when formulating a due diligence plan for a particular applicant.
 A selective or sampling approach may be used where appropriate when a listing applicant has many like operations, assets or processes.